WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 Before running this code, you have to run specific EIDORS version so that 2D GREIT works.
 I have no idea which version works 2D GREIT, but **Netgen v5.0.0 is necessary.**

 So, if you want to run it without any hesitation, please [_DOWNLOAD the EIDORS HERE_](https://drive.google.com/file/d/13vq98D0IIuffYSmG_e6PpMnI3igh6yud/view?usp=sharing)(Move to my personal Google drive).
 This version works perfectly on this file.
-If you encountered setting Netgen bin file path after running code, please write **Netgen v5.0.0 bin folder path**, not other versions.
+If you encountered setting Netgen bin file path after running code, please write **Netgen v5.0.0 bin folder path**, not v.5.3 folder path.

 But if you have EIDORS with 2D GREIT runnable version, please just download shape_library.mat I uploaded above and paste it.